Selective mutism is an anxiety disorder characterized by one’s inability to speak during certain social interactions.

 One of the most popular approaches in selective mutism treatment is positive reinforcement.

-It is done by letting the child identify the desired behavior or activities.
+It is done by letting the child identify the desired behaviour or activities.

 The therapist then provides positive reinforcement through friendly gestures and rewards whenever the child achieves desired behavior.